-The four visualisations presented above are suggestive of what the process of radicalisation might look like.
-From the simpler to the more comprehensive, the incremental complexity of these figures indicates seven lessons to be taken into account when detecting and countering radicalisation towards violent extremism.
+The four visualisations presented above are suggestive of what the process of radicalisation to violence might look like.
+From the simpler to the more comprehensive, the incremental complexity of these figures indicates 7 lessons to be taken into account when detecting and countering radicalisation towards violent extremism.

 - 1. Terrorists and radicalised groups resemble an iceberg.
 Only a small minority of radicals use strategic violence to attract media attention.
 The majority of extremists are not visible and use non-violent methods, which are more effective in achieving their stated goals.
-Below the water level, there is a support base which occasionally agrees with the actions of the most committed militants and an even larger "silent minority" with a distaste for targeting non-combatants.
-Counter-terrorism must target the visible part of the iceberg, whereas counter-radicalisation needs to aim at the underwater section of the iceberg, which is much larger.
+Below the water level, there is a supportive social environment or "radical milieu" which occasionally agrees with the actions of the most committed militants and an even larger "silent minority" with a distaste for targeting non-combatants.
+Counter-terrorism must target the small visible part of the iceberg, whereas counter-radicalisation needs to aim at the underwater section of the ice mountain, which is much larger.
 Not the other way around. - 2.
 Individuals are drawn into a clandestine life by their devotion to a cause.
 Living underground can be a grim experience and not everyone is equally motivated in finding a rationalisation for violence.
-Terrorists go through a "catalyst event" and risk their life to further a greater cause, which may be political, religious, social, etc. Thus, the most effective counter-recruitment policy is to deploy a targeted counter-terrorist policy that increases the costs of joining a terrorist group while providing channels for dealing with the "issues" raised by its sympathisers.
+Terrorists go through a "catalyst event" and risk their life to further a greater